People who use our mental health services tell us they want more options for support when they are in crisis.

 Living Well Centres

-Three new Living Well Centres will be the base for mental health services in the borough.
+Three new Living Well Centres will be the base for community mental health services in the borough.

 The centres will contain teams made up of: